n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 ### Getting set up to pull translations from Transifex

-Install the Transifex commandline utility `tx` from https://github.com/transifex/cli
+Install the Transifex command-line utility `tx` from https://github.com/transifex/cli

-There is some older documentation somewhere on the Transifes website that talks about their old Python-based cli client - ignore that.
+There is some older documentation somewhere on the Transifex website that talks about their old Python-based cli client - ignore that.
 You want the new one written in Go, as linked above.

 The first time you try to pull translations, it will ask you to log in with an API token.
 It will give you instructions so I won't repeat them here.